Course

 Ask yourself...

 1. The Transitional Assistance Program was established in 1991.
-In what ways do you think the experience of leaving or retiring from the military is different for veterans before and after this program was established?
+How do you think veterans' experiences of leaving or retiring from the military differed before and after this program was established?

-3. How could trauma better be handled for these patients in order to reduce their risk of all the other related issues?
+3. How could trauma better be handled for these patients to reduce their risk of all the other related issues?

 Mental Illness & Disability

-Disabilities are emerging as an under-recognized risk factor for health disparities in recent years, and this new recognition is a welcome change as more than 18% of the U.S (15) population is considered disabled.
-Disabilities can be congenital or acquired and include conditions that people are born with (such as Down Syndrome, limb differences, blindness, deafness), those presenting in early childhood (Autism, language delays), mental health disorders (bipolar, schizophrenia), acquired injuries (spinal cord injuries, limb amputations, change in hearing/vision), and age related issues (dementia, mobility impairment).
+Disabilities have emerged as an under-recognized risk factor for health disparities in recent years, and this new recognition is a welcome change as more than 18% of the U.S. (15) population is considered disabled.
+Disabilities can be congenital or acquired and include conditions that people are born with (such as Down Syndrome, limb differences, blindness, deafness), those presenting in early childhood (Autism, language delays), mental health disorders (bipolar, schizophrenia), acquired injuries (spinal cord injuries, limb amputations, change in hearing/vision), and age-related issues (dementia, mobility impairment).

-Public health surveys vary from state to state, but most categorize a condition as a disability based on the following: 1) blindness or deafness in any capacity at any age, 2) serious difficulties with concentrating, remembering, and decision making, 3) difficulty walking or climbing stairs, 4) difficulty with self-care activities such as dressing or bathing, 5) and difficulty completing errands, such as going to an appointment, alone over the age of 15 (19).
+Public health surveys vary from state to state.
+Still, most categorize a condition as a disability based on the following: 1) blindness or deafness in any capacity at any age, 2) severe difficulties with concentrating, remembering, and decision-making, 3) difficulty walking or climbing stairs, 4) difficulty with self-care activities such as dressing or bathing, 5) and difficulty completing errands, such as going to an appointment, alone over the age of 15 (17).

 Health disparities affecting people with disabilities can include the way they are recognized, their access and use of care, and their engagement in unhealthy behaviors.
-In order to practice cultural competence in nursing, understanding the disparities that those with disabilities face is essential.
+To practice cultural competence in nursing, understanding the disparities that those with disabilities face is essential.

-Much of the health differences between those with and without disabilities comes down to social factors like education, employment (finances), and transportation which significantly affect access to care.
+Many of the health differences between those with and without disabilities come down to social factors.
+Compared to non-disabled people, individuals with disabilities are:

-If access to necessary preventive and acute health care is to be increased for those with disabilities, much must be changed in regards to the social determinants affecting this population.
-Policy change on a community, state, and federal level will be needed to provide the social and economic support these people need.
+If access to necessary preventive and acute health care is to be increased for those with disabilities, much must be changed regarding the social determinants affecting this population.
+Community, state, and federal policy changes will be needed to provide the social and economic support these people need.
 Potential solutions include:

 • Streamline and standardize the process of identifying people with disabilities so they can be eligible for assistance as needed.